 The District is responsible and liable for enforcing all Federal pretreatment requirements within the Goleta Sanitary District’s service area.
-The Clean Water Act gives GSD the authority to control the introduction of pollutants which interfere with, pass through, or are otherwise incompatible with publicly owned wastewater treatment facilities.
+The Clean Water Act gives GSD the authority to control the introduction of pollutants that interfere with, pass through, or are otherwise incompatible with publicly owned wastewater treatment facilities.

-GSD has determined a set of “local limits” that specify the concentrations of substances which industrial users may not be exceeded.
+GSD has determined a set of “local limits” that specify the concentrations of substances which industrial users may not exceed.
 These limits are reviewed periodically and adjusted after a public review and comment period.

 The sewer use ordinances provide the legal authority to enforce the pretreatment program.
 The respective documents are listed below:

 Goleta Sanitary District Ordinance No. 73

 Goleta Sanitary District Ordinance No. 92

 Ordinance and General Regulation Regulating the use of the Goleta Sanitary Sewerage System and Repealing Ordinance No. 77, approved by the Board December 7, 2020.
-Ordinance No. 92 sets uniform requirements for discharges into the wastewater collection system and enables the District to comply with the provisions of the Clean Water Act, the California Regional Water Quality Control Board and any other discharge criteria which are required or authorized by State or Federal law.
-The ordinance provides for the establishment of monitoring and enforcement procedures and incorporates the local limits from Ordinance No. 74.
+Ordinance No. 92 sets uniform requirements for discharges into the wastewater collection system.
+The ordinance enables the District to comply with the provisions of the Clean Water Act, the California Regional Water Quality Control Board, and any other discharge criteria, which are required or authorized by State or Federal law.
+The ordinance provides for the establishment of monitoring and enforcement procedures and incorporates local limits from an earlier ordinance (No. 74).